Backlash (Marc Slayton): Fictional character biography

 Marc Slayton was born in Atlantis about three thousand years ago, the son of a human mother and Lord S'ylton, an enhanced Kherubim lord of the alien colony Atlantis.
-When his father sacrifices his life to imprison one-time allies the D'rahn, a race of hostile aliens whose attack leads to the sinking of Atlantis, young Marc is spirited away by Ferrian, his father's former advisor.
-Ferrian raises the child to adulthood, tutoring him in fighting skills for his protection.
-Once Marc is old enough to look after himself, Ferrian drops out of sight and leaves him to fend for himself.
+When his father sacrifices his life to imprison one-time allies the D'rahn, a race of hostile aliens whose attack leads to the sinking of Atlantis, Marc is spirited away by Ferrian, his father's former advisor.
+Ferrian raises Marc, tutoring him in fighting skills for his protection.
+Once Marc comes of age, Ferrian leaves him to fend for himself.

-Marc spends the next three thousand years traveling around the world, living a life of adventure.
-He has only fragmented memories of his long life.
-At one point he is a ninja, at another he is a medieval knight.
-In World War II, he is recruited for a mission as an intelligence specialist for Team Zero.
-No rank is seen until the 1960s when he is an Air Force Colonel, working as part of the extraterrestrial threats squad Team One.
-Later he joins Team 7, a special ops unit which is deliberately exposed to a mutagenic chemical called the Gen-Factor.
-All of the members develop superhuman powers—in Marc's case some of these are the result of his alien heritage being fully activated.
-Team 7 finish their final mission and then go AWOL, but Marc makes a deal with their boss, brokering his services (and those of John Lynch and Michael Cray) in return for the rest of the squad and their families being left alone.
+Marc spends the next three thousand years traveling the world.
+During World War II, he is recruited as an intelligence specialist for Team Zero.
+In the 1960s, Marc works as an Air Force Colonel in the extraterrestrial threats squad Team One.
+Later he joins Team 7, a special ops unit whose members are deliberately exposed to a mutagenic chemical called the Gen-Factor, giving them superpowers.